 Harrison Hot Spring is a well-known attraction to many in BC.
 However, there are many hidden gems around the area that many people glance over.
 As you can imagine, there are many activities in Harrison Hot Spring, a small resort community surrounded by spectacular landscapes.
-Since it’s a hidden gem for tourists, I decided to list here the best things to do in Harrison Hot Springs.
+Since it’s a hidden gem for tourists, OriginOutside.com (a local outdoor/adventure marketing agency) offered to help create this list of best things to do in Harrison Hot Springs.

 Harrison Hot Springs Village is a small resort community surrounded by spectacular landscapes and is made famous for its natural healing hot springs (like the Guatemalan hot springs) that can be visited year-round.
 Here is a list of fun activities in Harrison Hot Springs for all ages that will keep you returning for more!